 - Mixing Bowls

 - 8 ounce package high-quality vanilla wafers

 - 8 ounces reduced-fat cream cheese softened

 - ½ cup plain greek yogurt this is equal to a 5.3 ounce container.

 - 1 teaspoon lemon juice

-- Place the vanilla wafers into a food processor and process cookies till they become fine crumbs.
-Pour in the melted butter and process the crumbs for about 3-5 seconds.
-The crumb mixture will start to look a little clumpy.
+- Place the vanilla wafers into a food processor and process cookies until they become fine crumbs.

 - Measure out about 2 tablespoons of crumb mixture into the bottom of each mason jar.
 Using a spoon press down the crumb mixture, slightly.
 It is okay if it is not packed down.

-- Place the jars into the refrigerator to firm up while you make the cheesecake mixture.
+- Place the jars into the refrigerator to firm up while you make the cheesecake filling.

-- In a medium to large mixing bowl place the softened cream cheese, greek yogurt, and sugar.
-Using a hand mixer blend on medium speed beat the ingredients until they are blended, smooth, and creamy.
+- To make the cheesecake filling place the cream cheese, Greek yogurt, and sugar in a large mixing bowl.
+Then use a hand mixer and beat the ingredients on high speed until smooth and creamy.
 Add in the vanilla extract, lemon zest, and lemon juice.
-Blend for another 30 seconds or until all the ingredients are blended.
+Beat for another 30 seconds or until all the ingredients are blended.

-- Gently fold in the whipped topping and 1 cup strawberries into the cream cheese mixture.
+- Gently fold in the whipped topping and 1 cup of the strawberries into the cream cheese mixture.

 - Take the jars out of the refrigerator.
-Spoon about 2 – 3 tablespoons of the cream cheese mixture into each of the jars.
+Spoon about 2 – 3 tablespoons of the cheesecake filling into each of the jars.
 Next, layer about 2- 3 tablespoons of the strawberries between the jars.
-Divide the rest of the cream cheese among the jars – this equals about 1 tablespoon in each jar.
+Divide the rest of the cheesecake filling among the jars.
 Divide the rest of the strawberries among the jars.

 - Place lids onto the jars and refrigerate for 1-2 hours or overnight.
 Serve cold.